NexPlayer/Android-SDK/drm-integration/swdrm.md

     ```
    This API should be used before the NexWVDRM.initDRMManager function call.

--  NexWVDRM allows modifying they key when needed.
+-  NexWVDRM allows modifying the key when needed.
 If multiple keys are gotten from the license server, this call will be needed.

     ```java
     NexWVDRM.IWVDrmListener mWidevineDRMListener = mNexWVDRM.createWVDRMListener();